wesleycamargo/azure-docs.pt-br/articles/azure-monitor/insights/containers.md

 #### <a name="configure-a-log-analytics-agent-for-docker-swarm"></a>Configurar um Agente do Log Analytics para o Docker Swarm

 Execute o Agente do Log Analytics como um serviço global no Docker Swarm.
 Use as informações a seguir para criar um serviço do Agente do Log Analytics.
-Será necessário fornecer a ID e a chave primária do workspace do Log Analytics.
+Será necessário fornecer a ID e a chave primária do espaço de trabalho do Log Analytics.

 - Execute o seguinte no nó mestre.